 You should have received an email straight away when you registered.
 If you did not receive please check in your junk folder, or you may have to register again.

-Crafternoon kits will be sent out from 1 October.
-Your kit will be sent to you in the post, and it should arrive 10 working days after you register (if you do this after 1 October).
+The first Christmas Crafternoon kits will be sent out in October.
+If you registered after 1 October, your kit should arrive 10-14 working days after you sign up.
 If you have any difficulties with your registration please do give us a call on 0300 999 3887 or drop us an email.

 The best way to find out if someone is holding a Crafternoon near you is to join our Crafternoon Facebook group.
 You will then be able to ask the other members if they are holding an event near you, and if it is open to the public.

-Christmas Crafternoon 2018 is all about the power of paper.
+Lots of our templates are for paper crafts.
 One of the reasons is because the materials are cheap, but the finished effects of the crafts will still look fantastic.